askeladdk/aiedit/README.md

 Deezire's AI guide is included in case you need help figuring out what's what.
 The program usage itself should be self explanatory.

-The files strings_ra2.ini and strings_ts.ini contain the correct settings for vanilla RA2 and TS respectively, but they can be edited to support your own mod.
+The config directory contains two ini files with the correct configuration for vanilla RA2 and TS.
+These files can be edited to support your own mod.

 Known issues
 ============